HinnyTsang/vim-fundamentals/lessons/files-remaps-2.md

 ---

 ### Remaps
-Remaps are a powerful way to redefine your vim exerience the way you would like it.
+Remaps are a powerful way to redefine your vim experience the way you would like it.

 In your vim rc, add the following line